FoodReady » Blog » What Are the 8 Major Steps To Prepare for an SQF Audit?

 • The responsibility and methods used to withdraw or recall products shall be documented and implemented.
 Recall management should be tested and verified annually. (mock recall) All records regarding product recall measures shall be documented and maintained.
 You must notify SQF of any food safety event that requires the public to be notified.

-• A crisis management plan and trained staff should be in place.
+• crisis management plan and trained staff should be in place.
 The crisis management plan should be verified annually and all records pertaining to crisis management should be maintained.

 • You need to have a food threat assessment performed.
 You must create a food defense plan based on your food threat assessment.
 Staff is trained to carry out the food defense plan, it should be reviewed and tested annually and all documents maintained.